JIoffe/AlienAttack/README.md

 Please do not redistribute the code outside of this repo.

 ## To Install and run
 This requires NPM to run locally, as well as a local server.

-I recommend http-server.
+Install dependencies via "npm install" and then execute "npm run build" to create the bundle.
-First execute "npm run build", then run the game from alien_attack.html
+Run the game from alien_attack.html from a local server.

 Also used:
 - [glMatrix](http://glmatrix.net/)